react-dnd/react-dnd/docs/02 Connecting to DOM/DragSourceConnector.md

 DragSourceConnector
 ===================

-`DragSourceConnector` is an object passed to a collecting function of [`DragSource`](/docs-drag-source.html).
+`DragSourceConnector` is an object passed to a collecting function of the [`DragSource`](/docs-drag-source.html).
 Its methods return functions that let you assign the roles to your component's DOM nodes.

-### Signature
+### Methods

 Call the `DragSourceConnector` methods inside your *collecting function*.
-When the returned functions are passed to your component as props, you can indicate the DOM node roles by using them inside the `render` function or the lifecycle hooks.
+This will pass the returned functions to your component as props.
+You can then use them inside `render` or `componentDidMount` to indicate the DOM node roles.
 Internally they work by attaching a [callback ref](https://facebook.github.io/react/docs/more-about-refs.html#the-ref-callback-attribute) to the React elements you give them.
 These callbacks connect the DOM nodes of your component to the chosen DnD backend.

-### Methods

-The functions returned by the connector methods need to be applied inside the component.
-Normally you can just call them inside `render`, and they will return the clones of your React elements with the backend event handlers attached.
-You may also call them in the lifecycle methods such as `componentDidMount` with arbitrary DOM nodes.

 * **`dragSource() => (elementOrNode, options?)`**: Returns a function that must be used inside the component to assign the drag source role to a node.
 By returning `{ connectDragSource: connect.dragSource() }` from your collecting function, you can mark any React element as the draggable node.
 To do that, replace any `element` with `this.props.connectDragSource(element)` inside the `render` function.